Cyber Security - Applied Cyber Security

 Full-time (1-year): Consists of seven taught modules (120 CATS points) and a 3-4 month practical project of a research nature (60 CATS).
 Students study seven taught modules (120 CATS).
 They will also commence an individual research project (60 CATS).

 Part-time (2+ years): Part-time students are normally enrolled for two years.
-The first year will normally compromise four taught modules (60 CATS), and the second year normally comprises three taught modules (60 CATS) plus an individual research project (60 CATS).
+The first year will normally compromise four taught modules (60 CATS).

 Modules are regularly updated to reflect new developments in the dynamic field of cyber security.
 Modules offered may be subject to change.